Askaniy/TrueColorTools/ReadMe.md

 ### Basic installation way

 True Color Tools has been tested on Windows 10/11 and Linux (openSUSE).
+It requires Python 3.10 or higher version, which do not support Windows 7.
+[This](https://github.com/adang1345/PythonWin7) can be used for the case, has been confirmed by the [user](https://github.com/GurrenLagannTSS).

 1. Clone the repository or download archive by the GitHub web interface (press the button `Code`, then choose `Download ZIP` and unpack the archive after downloading);
-2. Ensure that you have Python (version 3.10 or higher) and the libraries required in [requirements.txt](requirements.txt).
-You can install the libraries all at once using the following command: `python3 -m pip install -r requirements.txt`;
+2. Ensure that you have libraries listed in [requirements.txt](requirements.txt).
+You can install them all at once using the following command: `python3 -m pip install -r requirements.txt`;
 3. Execute `python3 -u runTCT.py`.

-### Executable file (Windows)
+### Executable file

-This installation way supports by [SevenSpheres](https://github.com/SevenSpheres) and the relevance of updates is not guaranteed.
+[SevenSpheres](https://github.com/SevenSpheres) compiles stable versions of True Color Tools for Windows 8/10/11.
+Thus, Python is not required in this installation way.

 1. Go to [releases of SevenSpheres' fork](https://github.com/SevenSpheres/TrueColorTools/releases);
 2. Select, download and unpack the desired archive from the assets;